In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is type A personality.

 The first question that popped into my mind when I thought of delving into this topic was are there other letters?
 Because you only ever seem to hear about type A. So let’s get to it.

 Type A and its opposite type B were first proposed by two cardiologists, Drs.
-Friedman and Rosenman, in the 1950’s to predict the risk of developing heart disease.
-They determined that type A personalities had a higher risk for cardiovascular disease.
+Friedman and Rosenman, in the 1950s to predict the risk of developing heart disease.
+They determined that type A personalities had a higher risk of cardiovascular disease.
 However, this finding was based on a sample of middle-aged men, and it was later learned that there was influence from the tobacco industry to support any findings that distracted from the clearly emerging effect of tobacco on health.
-Damn they were slimy buggers.
+Damn, they were slimy buggers.

 According to Wikipedia, type A describes people who are competitive, highly organized, outgoing, impatient, anxious, and highly concerned with time management.
 These people are often workaholics and experience high levels of work-related stress.
 They tend to be impatient, impulsive, and quick to anger.

 Type A/B personalities can be measured using the Jenkins Activity Survey.
-A modified online version is available here.
+There’s a modified online version of the Jenkins Activity Survey here.
 Scores range from 35 (highly type A) to 380 (highly type B).
-I scored a 204, with my tendency to be organized and always on time pushing me toward the type A side, even though I feel like overall I’m a very different person than the picture painted with the type A personality .
+I scored a 204, with my tendency to be organized and always on time pushing me toward the type A side, even though I feel like overall I’m a very different person than the picture painted with the type A personality.

 Do you think you fall into one of these personality types?